Emergency situation

 So the first task for you is to identify which file to split test.
 In this example, we're going to split test the text on the button, so it's the add_to_basket.html file we need to grab.
 And here comes the recipe.

-3. Here you will see an almost empty page.
-Click the "Create new theme" button
+2. Click on the "Create new theme" button

-4. You now need to give your theme a name.
-It can be "Add to cart button test".
-The name is only used so that you can identify the test yourself.
+3. Give your theme a name, for example "Add to cart button test".
+The name is only used so that you can identify the test yourself

-5. in the field below you can choose to lock the split test.
-If you don't want to keep an eye on it, you can choose for the test to run on 1000 orders and then lock to the version that converts best (based on number of orders).
+4. In the field below you can choose to lock the split test.
+If you don't want to keep an eye on it, you can choose for the test to run on 1000 orders and then lock to the version that converts best (based on number of orders)

-6. Below this, there are two fields.
+5. Below this, there are two fields.
 One contains all the files from the Shoporama themes and the other all the files from your themes.
-Note that some have multiple versions of your theme, so make sure you find the file in the theme you are using.
+Note that some people have multiple versions of their theme, so make sure you find the file in the theme you are using.
 If you have your own theme, go to the bottom box.
+Scroll to the file you need, in our example add_to_basket.html

-8. Now check the file and click "Copy the selected templates".
-You will then see this.
+7. Check the file and click "Copy the selected templates"

-9. We'll start by naming the original for good measure.
-Click the pencil next to the top one and then name it "Original", "Version A" or whatever you want to call it
+8. For the sake of clarity, name the original.
+Click the pencil next to the top one and name it "Original", "Version A" or whatever you want to call it

-11. Now click the pencil next to the bottom version and name it "Version B" or whatever you want to call it.
+10. Click the pencil next to the bottom version and name it "Version B" or whatever you want to call it

-12. Now scroll down in the html of the page.
-Here you need to find the thing you want to split test.
-In our case, it's the text of the button, so we scroll down and find the <input> field with the button.
-This is the text we want to split test.
+11. Scroll down the HTML on the page.
+Find the thing you want to split test.
+In our case, it's the text of the button, so we scroll down and find the <input> field with the button

-14. all you need to do now is click "Use this theme" and your split test will run.
+13. Click "Use this theme" and your split test will run

 Note that you need to disable caching for your split test to run.